GatorEthics/QAZPLM/README.md

 First ensure Docker is installed!
 You can install [Docker from their website](https://www.docker.com).

-Then navigate to the `src` directory of the project in your terminal Window.
+Then navigate to the `src` directory of the project in your terminal window by running the command `cd src`.

 You can then build the Docker container based on your machine.